MLI-lab/cinemri/readme.md

 ![Reconstructions of the low-resolution low-SNR dataset with the FMLP, KFMLP, and t-DIP.](supplements/lowres_lowsnr/all_methods_225/timecoded_cfr.gif)

 #### High-resolution dataset
-The reconstructions of high-resolution dataset are depricted below.
-Again, the FMLP and the t-DIP are similar in quality.
+The reconstructions of high-resolution dataset for an acquisition time of $4s$ ($T=225$) are depricted below.
+Again, the FMLP and the t-DIP are similar in image quality.
 The KFMLP's reconstruction is obscured substantially by noise.

 ![Reconstructions of the high-resolution dataset with the FMLP, KFMLP, and t-DIP.](supplements/highres/all_methods_225/timecoded_cfr.gif)